Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `status` displays the status of the storage cluster
   * `--detail` reports in-depth details about each virtual machine in the storage cluster
+  * `--hosts` will output the public IP to hosts mapping for mounting a `glusterfs` based remote filesystem locally. `glusterfs` must be allowed in the network security rules for this to work properly.
 * `suspend` suspends a storage cluster
   * `--no-wait` does not wait for the suspension to complete.
 It is not recommended to use this parameter.